jaz303/fd-geom-test/README.md

 `fd-geom-test` is a helper library I've been using to test my recent spate of geometry libraries such as `fd-vec2`, `fd-size`, `fd-rect`, and so-on.

 Geometry code often involves manipulating lots of temporary intermediate data, and since these are usually composite values such as points and rectangles it's necessary to represent them using objects.
-Rapdi allocating all of such temporary values, however, can be inefficient, so sometimes it makes sense ease GC pressure by reusing previously-allocated objects rather than creating new ones.
+Rapidly allocating these temporary values, however, can be inefficient, so sometimes it makes sense ease GC pressure by reusing previously-allocated objects rather than creating new ones.
 On the flip-side, unfortunately, this style of programming often results in a more verbose and somewhat opaque API.
 Compare:

 ```javascript
 var v1 = vec2(1, 6);